-Admittedly, an ideal sample would be random and recruited from average cities within China, covering a wide range of demographic distributions.44 However, to recruit an ideal sample is practically difficult.
-Government censorship is a sensitive topic, and the research agenda may be intervened if a massive recruitment is conducted on field.
+Admittedly, an ideal sample would be random and recruited from average cities within China, covering a wide range of demographic distributions.
+However, to recruit an ideal sample is practically difficult.
+Since censorship is a sensitive topic, the government may intervene if a massive recruitment is conducted on field.
 Therefore, the targeted sample population is restricted to volunteers among internet users aged between 18 and 55.
-This sample population is justifiable as the government report shows over 70% of all netizens in China are aged between 18 and 55, and a person has to be over 16 before he or she is fully responsible for spreading political rumors online.45 Thus, though subject to certain limitations, such as the voluntary response biases and disproportional regional representations, this sample population is easier to target and has a potential for generalization.
+This sample population is justifiable as the government report shows over 70% of all netizens in China are aged between 18 and 55, and a person has to be over 16 before he or she is fully responsible for spreading political rumors online.
+Thus, though subject to certain limitations, such as the voluntary response biases and disproportional regional representations, this sample population is easier to target and has a potential for generalization.